samboy/rg32hash/C/tinyrg32.md

 secure (see https://xkcd.com/936/ for why that doesn’t help); it is not intended to increase security.

-The number 3 above is the security level of the password; in other words the number of bits of entropy in the password, divided by 20.
-A security level of "1" gives us a password with 20 bits of entropy, "2" 40 bits, "3" 60 bits, and so on up until "9" which gives us 180 bits of entropy.
+The number 4 above is the security level of the password; in other words the number of bits of entropy in the password, divided by 20.
+A security level of "1" gives us a password with 20 bits of entropy, "2" 40 bits, "3" 60 bits, "4" 80 bits, and so on up until "9" which gives us 180 bits of entropy.
 Keep in mind that a password like this is only as secure as its secret.

+If more than 180 bits of entropy is desired in the password, it’s possible to use letters to specify more entropy: "j" for 200 bits, "k" for 220 bits, up to "o" for 300 bits of entropy.
+Note that a chain is only as strong as its weakest link: In order for us to _really_ have a large number of bits of security, we will need a passphrase which is quite long, as well as making sure the computer generating the bits is secure (ideally, offline).
+Also, the best public attacks out there, as of 2018, can crack about 64 bits of entropy (the famous “Shattered” attack breaking SHA-1 from 2017 took about 2 ** 64 work).

 This will generate a large list of possible passwords.
 To get a good password, invoke it like this: